ietf-wg-httpapi/deprecation-header/draft-ietf-httpapi-deprecation-header.md

 According to RFC 7942, "this will allow reviewers and working groups to assign due consideration to documents that have the benefit of running code, which may serve as evidence of valuable experimentation and feedback that have made the implemented protocols more mature.
 It is up to the individual working groups to use this information as they see fit".

-## Implementing the Deprecation Header
+## Implementing the Deprecation Header Field

 This is a list of implementations that implement the deprecation header field:

 Organization: Apollo

-- Description: Deprecation header is returned when deprecated functionality (as declared in the GraphQL schema) is accessed
+- Description: Deprecation header field is returned when deprecated functionality (as declared in the GraphQL schema) is accessed
 - Reference: https://www.npmjs.com/package/apollo-server-tools

 Organization: Zalando

-- Description: Deprecation header is recommended as the preferred way to communicate API deprecation in Zalando API designs.
+- Description: Deprecation header field is recommended as the preferred way to communicate API deprecation in Zalando API designs.
 - Reference: https://opensource.zalando.com/restful-api-guidelines/#deprecation

 Organization: Palantir Technologies

-- Description: Deprecation header is incorporated in code generated by conjure-java, a CLI to generate Java POJOs and interfaces from Conjure API definitions
+- Description: Deprecation header field is incorporated in code generated by conjure-java, a CLI to generate Java POJOs and interfaces from Conjure API definitions
 - Reference: https://github.com/palantir/conjure-java

 Organization: IETF Internet Draft, Registration Protocols Extensions